cheeyeelim/k8s-personal-boilerplate/README.md

     2.  `set -a; . .env.velero; set +a; helmfile sync`
 21. Setup DNS records for domain names to point to the Kubernetes external IP (from load balancer).
    1. Digital Ocean load balancer can only be associated with one domain name.
 So for any additional domain names, create a CNAME that points to the associated domain name (instead of directly to the IP).
-   2. Currently Digital Ocean load balancer is tied to `dullai.com`, with `www.mydomain.com` pointing to `dullai.com` using CNAME. `mydomain.com` should point to the IP, as the root domain name cannot point to CNAME.
 22. Install `postgresql`.
    1.  `cd postgresql`
    2.  `kubectl create secret generic pgbouncer-env -n postgresql --from-env-file=.env.pgbouncer`